-In an industry where getting software in front of global audiences is vital, your applications need to behave the way you want them to in every possible culture and setting.
-That means making investments in internationalization and localization.
+In an industry where getting software in front of global audiences is vital, your applications need to behave the way you want them to in every setting.
+That means investing in software localization testing.

 Internationalization (I18n) enables your product to be translated for global markets.
 The first step in the I18n process is to detect any issues that may exist, which can be done either by enabling your code (code audits) or by internationalization testing (the difference between the two is cost and time, with internationalization testing typically being much cheaper.)
 Testing involves running the source application on a tester’s locale stack, which can test operating systems, browsers, and prerequisites/optional software to test against, for starters.
 The next step is code refactoring, where the issues that were picked up are acted on and the code and existing development guidelines are improved.